WTW appoints My Thien Nguyen as Country Leader and Head of Corporate Risk & Broking in Vietnam

-/EIN News/ -- SINGAPORE, April 18, 2023 (GLOBE NEWSWIRE) -- WTW (NASDAQ: WTW), a leading global advisory, broking and solutions company, today announced the appointment of My Thien Nguyen as Country Leader and Head of Corporate Risk & Broking for Vietnam, effective 1 August 2023.
+SINGAPORE, April 18, 2023 (GLOBE NEWSWIRE) -- WTW WTW, a leading global advisory, broking and solutions company, today announced the appointment of My Thien Nguyen as Country Leader and Head of Corporate Risk & Broking for Vietnam, effective 1 August 2023.
 Thien succeeds Philippe Robineau who will leave WTW on 31 July.

 Thien brings with her close to 20 years of experience in the insurance industry and has held various management positions, including most recently as the Chief Financial Officer (CFO) of WTW Vietnam.
 As the CFO, she played a key role in building and implementing WTW's strategy, driving sustainable growth in Vietnam.